bitwalker/exrm/README.md

 If you run into problems, this is still early in the project's development, so please create an issue, and I'll address ASAP.

+## Common Issues

+I'm starting this list to begin collating the various caveats around building releases.
+As soon as I feel like I have a firm grasp of all the edge cases, I'll formalize this in a better format perhaps as a "Preparing for Release" document.

+- Ensure all dependencies for your application are defined in the `:applications` block of your `mix.exs` file.
+This is how the build process knows that those dependencies need to be bundled in to the release.
+- If you are running into issues with your dependencies missing their dependencies, it's likely that the author did not put the dependencies in the `:application` block of *their* `mix.exs`.
+You may have to fork, or issue a pull request in order to resolve this issue.

 ## Appendix

 The example server I setup was as simple as this: